About InterContinental Sydney Double Bay

 Q: What part of the hotel do you love the most?

 A: In the warmer months, the Rooftop.
 I enjoy nothing more on a sunny afternoon than spending a few moments up there to soak up the views across the harbour.
 It truly is one of Sydney’s best kept secrets.
 Well, maybe not anymore!
 Seeing the fleets of yachts, and the epic cruise ships arrive and depart, is something that never gets old.
-I also really enjoy a quiet moment in our Courtyard, which is located in the centre of the property and part of Club InterContinental.
-It has a real European feel and is a great spot for our Club guests to enjoy the twilight drinks and canapes service, which is an inclusion for all Club InterContinental guests.
+I also really enjoy a quiet moment in our Courtyard, which is located in the centre of the property which has a real European feel.

 Q: What should every visitor do at least once while in Sydney?